Pewompa/Web-Scraper/README.md

 You can access any page you want within the site and it has a cache of 5 minutes for faster perfromance.

 Instructions:
+1. Clone the repo
-1. Run 'npm install' in the command line
+2. Run 'npm install' in the command line
-2. Open 'http://localhost:4000/' on your browser
+3. Open 'http://localhost:4000/' on your browser
-3. Type /number in the navbar to scrap through pages 1 - number
+4. Type /number in the navbar to scrap through pages 1 - number
-4. For a better experience, download the extension JSON Formatter
+5. For a better experience, download the extension JSON Formatter
-5. Enjoy!
+6. Enjoy!